fede-debe/AnimationProperty/README.md

 ------------

-PropertyAnimation is an app that shows various types of property animations using ObjectAnimator, Animator Set, and its method to showcase how animations works with Android and Kotlin.
+PropertyAnimation is an app that shows various types of property animations using ObjectAnimator, Animator Set, and its method to showcase how animations work with Android and Kotlin.

 :clapper: Animation